Professor of General Practice

 Andrew Farmer completed his specialist training in the Oxford Deanery and then worked as a full-time general practitioner at Thame Health Centre for 17 years.
 He was a GP trainer, contributed to practice development, and began to develop an interest in research.
 In 1991 he was one of the first general practitioners to be awarded a Harkness Fellowship from the Commonwealth Fund of New York.
 He subsequently completed a higher degree and then moved to the Oxford University Nuffield Department of Primary Care Health Sciences, funded through an NHS R&D Senior Clinical Scientist Award in 2001.
 He took up his current university post in 2007.

 Andrew works as a general practitioner at St Bartholomew's Medical Centre.
 He was appointed a member of the Health Technology Assessment (HTA) Commissioning Funding Board in 2001, Deputy Chair of the HTA Commissioning Board in 2007 and Chair of the HTA General Funding Committee in 2016.
 He has held a wide range of other research management roles including as the founding director of the UKCRN registered Primary Care Clinical Trials Unit at Oxford, Clinical Lead for the NIHR Diabetes Research Network, Co-Director of the NIHR Thames Valley Comprehensive Local Research Network and Panel Chair for NIHR Programme Grants for Applied Research.
-He has been appointed as Director of the NIHR HTA Programme, taking over from Professor Hywel Williams in October 2020.
+He has been appointed Director of the NIHR HTA Programme from October 2020.